-Yes.
-A Registered Nurse (RN) is on duty at all times during summer camp sessions.
-The nurse will handle all medications (prescription and non- prescription), minor illnesses and injuries.
-Parents will be notified at the discretion of the nurse, and no medications will be administered without parent consent.
+Camp strives to have a Registered Nurse (RN) on duty at all times during summer camp sessions.
+When a nurse is not available, Camp will have a designated First Aid Attendant.
+The nurse or first aid attendant will handle all medications (prescription and non- prescription), minor illnesses and injuries.
+Parents will be notified at the discretion of the nurse or attendant, and no medications will be administered without parent consent.